Skip to main content

 Disabled Customers Are Not an Edge Case

-Recent UK figures from the Family Resources Survey show that one in four people are disabled, and the legal definition under the Equality Act definition is broad.
+Recent UK figures from the Family Resources Survey show that one in four people are disabled, and the legal definition under the Equality Act 2010 is broad.

 Accessibility Is Often Still Treated as an Afterthought